Monday, August 31, 2015

 June's unprecedented working-class insurrection terrorizes the privileged.
 It explains the arrival of the exceptionally autocratic Second Empire (1851-1870), whose first act is to forbid unions and that transforms the city in a way that facilitates crushing another insurrection.

-• Giant arteries and and homogeneous, imposing buildings replace tumultuous neighborhoods' narrow streets and small houses.
+• Giant arteries and and homogeneous, imposing buildings replace the narrow streets and small houses of tumultuous neighborhoods.

 Background, Liberty Guides the People by Delacroix, 1831 / The Boulevard Montmartre in Spring by Pissaro, 1897